Of course you want to come here – there is no place in the world quite like Monument Valley.

 Just a few miles north of the town of Mexican Hat you may also find yourself passing by its namesake.
 It’s a silly rock formation – not much more to it than that.

 To have the best experience in Monument Valley, I recommend spending a night in the immediate area.

 The View Hotel, built less than ten years ago, is the premier place to stay in Monument Valley.
 Its rooms look out on the central core of the park, and this is the only lodging that’s directly within it.
 Keep in mind that you’ll have to pay the $20 park entrance fee in order to access the hotel.

 Goulding’s Lodge is the traditional place to stay.
 In fact you could say it was the Gouldings who first put Monument Valley “on the map” when they convinced Hollywood director John Ford to film the classic John Wayne movie Stagecoach here in the 1930s.
 In case you didn’t know, Stagecoach basically created the “Western” movie genre as we know it today.

 Goulding’s is where I stayed on a couple of my first visits to Monument Valley.
-I shot the sunrise photo from the top of this page just out the door of one of the rooms.
+I shot the sunrise photo from the top of this page after a short walk out one of the rooms.